 You can be eligible for a Pell Grant for up to six years.
-One Pell Grant is given for each academic year.
+You can receive one Pell Grant for each academic year.
 Generally, colleges will divide that money over the number of semesters or quarters that you attend school for the year.
 The college you attend will receive the money and use it to cover tuition.

 03Qualifying for a Pell Grant

 Some schools do this on the first day of classes, while others may require you wait until after the drop day deadline has passed.
 Some colleges have switched to debit cards.
 The debit cards may have a per-fee transaction, and it would be best to do one transfer to your bank account at the beginning of the semester, and then budget your money out accordingly.

 05Pell Grant Rules

 If you drop out during a semester you may be required to pay back a portion or all of the money that you received from the Pell Grant.
-You may also become ineligible for a Pell Grant for a period of time and until you show that you are making adequate progress towards your degree.
+You may also become ineligible for a Pell Grant for a period of time until you show that you are making adequate progress towards your degree.

 06Other Funding Options

-Student loans present another option but should be a last resort.
-If you do take out student loans, you should carefully budget your money and limit the amount you borrow as much as possible.You should carefully monitor your spending in college.
-The other possibility is to work while you are in college.
-This can give you valuable experience, when it comes to finding a job later, and keep you from graduating with thousands in debt.
+Student loans present another option but use them as a last resort.
+If you do take out student loans, carefully budget your money and limit the amount you borrow as much as possible.
+Carefully monitor your spending in college.
+You can also work while you are in college.
+Depending on the job type, you might gain some valuable experience that can help you find a job later, and prevent you from graduating with thousands of dollars in debt.

-Should I Apply for a Pell Grant
+How to Apply for a Pell Grant